danielsaidi/RichTextKit/README.md

 <a title="Oribi Writer" href="https://oribi.se/en"><img src="Resources/apps/oribiwriter.png" width=100 /></a>

 Don't hesitate to reach out if you are using RichTextKit, and want to add your app to this list.
 I'd love to feature it.

-## Sponsor my work

-Please consider supporting my work if you find this and my other [open-source projects][OpenSource] helpful.
-I manage them on my spare time, and any help to keep them going is greatly appreciated.

-You can [sponsor me][Sponsors] on GitHub Sponsors, [reach out][Email] for paid support, or hire me for [freelance work][Website].